Severe weather leaves behind trail of damage, thousands of power outages

 “It was like a crack.
 We could hear it cracking, and it just fell down, boom,” Chomba told 7News.

-Parts of Fitchburg were left underwater.
+Parts of Fitchburg were underwater.
 On River Street, heavy rain left motorists swamped and stranded in floodwaters.
 Many cars had to be towed away.
 Manholes overflowed in some neighborhoods.
+The water has since receded.

 A massive tree crashed through the roof a home in Boxford and came to rest in Darryl Fedorchak’s bathroom.